ArendPeter/GameMakerGuide/docs/4_FlappyBird_Movement/0_FlappyBird_Movement.md

 Game Maker gives you a lot of options for different ways to solve the same problem.
 DnD versus GML is the best example

 **Sometimes, I opt to teach one and not the other**.
 For DnD versus GML, I opted to only teach you GML, and completely skip DnD.
-I want to give you what I have to offer
+I want to give you what I have to offer, and DnD isn't part of that

 Similarly, I opted not to teach you art, it's just not a skill that I'm equipped to teach you.
 I'm good at working with other talented people to make their art come to life, so that's what I'll teach you